Guide

 OCF = total cash inflows - total cash outflows

-Want to save time?
-Smart accounting software can take care of cash flow from operations calculations for you.
 Xero uses your real-time bookkeeping data to generate accurate, reliable reports and provide a clear view of your operating cash flow.
-We also have a cash flow calculator to help you crunch the numbers.
+You can also use Xero's cash flow calculator to help you crunch the numbers.

 Example of cash flow from operations